 Grants access to dimensions in your report suite.
 Dimensions are listed as their respective component in Analysis Workspace, or if the dimension is available in Reports & Analytics, available as a menu item.

 Custom variables, such as eVars, are labeled ‘Custom Conversion 1-250’ to keep them independent of report suites.
 If ‘Custom Conversion 1’ is an enabled permission item, that user has access to eVar1 in all report suites in the product profile.

 Report suite tools permission items grant access to features that are specific to the report suites the user has access to.
 See Report Suite Tools for a full list of permission items and descriptions.

 Analytics tools permission items grant access to features that are independent of report suite settings.
-See Analytics Tools for a full list of permission items and descriptions.
+See Product profile permissions for Analytics Tools for a full list of permission items and descriptions.

 For example, with profile permissions including all metrics, all dimensions, and one report suite, a Developer Access member of the profile could make API calls relevant to any component within the relevant suite.
 With Anomaly Detection added, the reports could include fuller responses, adding in the anomaly data.
 As a rule of thumb, if a profile grants access to a scenario within the Adobe Analytics interface, then Developer Access on a similarly-defined profile would enable corresponding API calls and responses.